-Eight percent of Missouri residents are uninsured, less than the national average.
+Nine percent of Missouri residents are uninsured, about the same as the national average.
 That's good news for policyholders.
 More uninsured people leads to higher rates for insured residents.

 Missouri residents spend an average of $8,107 on health care per year.
 What influences health care costs?
 Insurance companies analyze several factors to price your policy.
 Health care costs vary person to person, but here are the main things that will determine your rate:

 Marketplace plans come in metal tiers: bronze, silver, gold, and platinum.
 More coverage will cost you more in monthly premiums.

 So, how much should you expect to pay in Missouri for health care?
 This is the average cost for each plan type for a middle-aged Missouri resident in 2020:

 |Source: Kaiser Family Foundation, Change in Average Marketplace Premiums by Metal Tier|

 Premiums for a gold plan cost about 56 percent more than a bronze plan.
 That's because gold plans cover 80 percent of medical costs, whereas bronze plans cover 60 percent of costs.